Hjorthmedh/RGCmorphology/ms/intro.md

 contrast, in our study, we have used the genetic information to supervise the construction of groupings.
-We believe that this is the first time that supervised classification methods have been used to classify neurons based on their morphology.
+We believe that this is the first time that supervised classification methods have been used to classify neurons based solely on their morphology.

 ## Choice of features